8dcc/linux-dotfiles/README.md

 		Option "NaturalScrolling" "true"
 	EndSection
 	```
 - For audio and microphone, install `alsa-utils`.
 Then enable and change volumes with the `alsamixer` command.
-This works with `mvp`.
 	```bash
 	sudo pacman -S alsa-utils
 	alsamixer
 	speaker-test -c 8  # Test the speakers
 	```
+	- You can use `mvp` to play videos.
+	- You can use `musikcube` for music.
 - For screenshots you can use `maim`.
 	```bash
 	sudo pacman -S maim